 I am a PhD student in comparative politics at the University of California, Berkeley.
 I am broadly interested in right-wing parties, religion and politics, and elites across Western democracies, principally Western Europe.
 Methodologically, I focus on developing comparative case studies, archival methods, and observational causal inference techniques to test theories.

-Recently, my research interests have centered the political leaders of populist parties with an emphasis on how party leader identity and background can combine with rhetoric to enable some historically fringe parties to become mainstream.
+Recently, my research has centered the political leaders of populist parties with an emphasis on how party leader identity and background can combine with rhetoric to enable some historically fringe parties to become mainstream.
 I am primarily interested in right-wing populist parties like Le Rassemblement national in France, but I want to investigate how these ideas apply to left-wing populist parties like Sinn Féin in Ireland as well.
-Another strand of my research focuses on how churches have affected the development and policy agendas of both far-right parties and the welfare state.
+My work has increasingly centered the role of religion in conservatism and conservative parties as well with my ongoing work considering role religion and religious institutions play in a "post-Christian" Europe.
+I am interested in analyzing how conservative politics adapts to both a secularizing electorate and new cleavages within the party base of conservative parties as both secular and religious actors make demands on the party elites.

 I earned my BA (with highest honors) in Government, French, and Plan II Honors at the University of Texas at Austin in May 2022.
 While at UT, I received the William Jennings Bryan Prize for best undergraduate thesis in Government.
 At Berkeley, I am proud to help organize our department's Qualitative Methods Workshop and serve as co-president of our Political Science Graduate Students' Association (PSGSA) for 2025.

 I grew up in Lucas, Texas which is (sort of) near Dallas and fell in love with European politics as an avid French learner from my freshman year of high school.
-Outside of academia, I love singing, cooking Southern dishes, and indulging in great films so I might one day become a cinephile.
+Outside of academia, I love singing, cooking Southern dishes, and watching TV shows that were once popular on the WB.

 Please feel free to email me about research or anything I've mentioned here at grant_durow@berkeley.edu!
 I am also more than happy to respond to questions from prospective PhD students in political science, especially LGBTQIA+ and first-gen applicants, regarding the application process and graduate school more generally.